PhoenixAthens/Atari-6507-Development/cleanMem/README.md

 In Assembly language,

-- we have load and store instructions, in 6502 assembly, they look something like this:
+- we have `load and store instructions`, in 6502 assembly, they look something like this:

 ```asm
   LDA   ;load the A register